Making Non-Markovian master equations accessible with approximate environments: Techniques to Approximate the correlation function by a series of decaying exponentials

 The amplitudes ($c_{k}$) can later be obtained by solving the least-squares Vandermonde system given by

 where $V_{N,M}(z)$ is the Vandermonde matrix given by

-and $M$ is the length of the signal, and $N$ the number of exponents, and $f=f(t_{sample})$ is the signal evaluated in the sampling points,is a vector $c = (c_{1}, \dots, c_{N})$.
-The main difference between the Prony and ESPRIT methods is the way one obtains the roots of the polynomial, typically whether this system is solved or a low rank approximation is found for the polynomial \cite{esprit}.
+$M$ is the length of the signal, $N$ the number of exponents, and $f=f(t_{sample})$ is the signal evaluated in the sampling points, while $c = (c_{1}, \dots, c_{N})$ is a vector containing the amplitudes.
+The main difference between the Prony and the Estimation of Signal Parameters via Rotational Invariance Techniques (ESPRIT) methods is the way one obtains the roots of the polynomial, typically whether this system is solved or a low rank approximation is found for the polynomial \cite{esprit}.